benvillalobos/msbuildism/build-spelunking/README.md

 Using a binlog to find more info on how to solve this can be tricky.

 #### Finding the target that does the copying
 Try searching in the "Search Log" tab for a file you _know_ is copied to a specific directory.
 Something like `bin\MyApp.dll`, or even just searching `publish\` can help you find something.
-The targets that copy are usually at the bottom of the results. `_CopyFilesMarkedCopyLocal` and `_CopyResolvedFilesToPublishAlways` are good bets here.
+The targets that copy are usually at the bottom of the results. `CopyFilesToOutputDirectory`, `_CopyOutOfDateSourceItemsToOutputDirectory`, `_CopyFilesMarkedCopyLocal` and `_CopyResolvedFilesToPublishAlways` are good bets here.

 #### Finding the item that gets copied
 Double clicking a target like `_CopyFilesMarkedCopyLocal` will show you its underlying XML.
 Below is an abbreviated version of `_CopyFilesMarkedCopyLocal`.
 Notice how it copies the `@(ReferenceCopyLocalPaths)` item? **That** is the item you might want to insert a custom file into.